AdobeDocs/campaign-standard.en/help/reporting/using/about-dynamic-reports.md

 ## Dynamic reporting usage agreement {#dynamic-reporting-usage-agreement}

->[!NOTE]
->
-> Starting Campaign Standard 19.4 release, the consent pop-up for Dynamic reporting has been updated to include Adobe Campaign Standard and Microsoft Dynamics 365 integration.

 The Dynamic reporting usage agreement's purpose is to function as a pop-up consent for data processing.
 By default, the agreement is only visible and can only be accepted or declined by users assigned with administration rights.

 Three options are available: